 A polished flint axe-head was dredged from the River Ock at Charney Bassett in the summer of 1978.
 It was recovered from the Thames Water Authority spoil heap by Basil Sharpus.
-The axe head is of mottled grey flint, faceted at the cutting edge and with narrow facets along each edge and was loaned to ‘Wantage Museum’.
+The axe head is of mottled grey flint, faceted at the cutting edge and with narrow facets along each edge.
+It was loaned for a time to ‘Wantage Museum’.

 The extract from: The Oxoniensia website is given below.